 You can select one of the following locations when you apply.

 Education House, Spawd Bone Lane, Knottingley, West Yorkshire, WF11 0EP

-Delta TSA, is looking for candidates who demonstrate a clear passion for teaching and a desire to ensure young people achieve their full potential.
-We require our trainee teachers to be enthusiastic and dedicated to the teaching profession and their academy, so that they become outstanding teachers, working always to the highest standards.
+Delta Academies Trust, is looking for candidates who demonstrate a clear passion for teaching and a desire to ensure young people achieve their full potential.
+We require our trainees to be enthusiastic and dedicated to the teaching profession and their academy, so that they become outstanding teachers, working always to the highest standards.

 We want candidates who demonstrate key qualities such as:

 Our ultimate goal is for all our trainee teachers to become ‘Inspiring Teachers’ so that we create ‘Inspired Children’.

 Participating fully in the programme of monitoring, support and assessment that is agreed with the ITT Coordinator, Mentor, Delta and SHU.

 Familiarisation with the Teachers’ Standards and monitoring and auditing their own progress in relation to them.